Naturalisation

 Section 4(2) of the Citizenship Act clarifies the distinction between refugee status and subsidiary protection, by providing preferential treatment only to refugees, while persons with subsidiary protection fall under the general rule of 8-year-long previous residence in Hungary.
 Moreover, the Asylum Act expressly states that beneficiaries of subsidiary protection shall not be entitled to the conditions for preferential naturalisation made available to refugees in the Citizenship Act.[3]

 The naturalisation procedure is conducted by the Government Office of Budapest.
 The application can be submitted at any local government office, which transfers the case file to the Government Office of Budapest.
-The HHC is aware of the practice in place at government offices, according to which the officer requires the applicant to write down the whole curriculum vitae again or a summary of it, or to fill in the application form in front of them, thereby controlling the Hungarian language skills of the applicant.
-There were cases in 2021 when even minors were requested to re-write their CV on the spot.
+In 2021, the HHC was aware of the practice in place at government offices, according to which the officer requires the applicant to write down the whole curriculum vitae again or a summary of it, or to fill in the application form in front of them, thereby controlling the Hungarian language skills of the applicant.
+Even minors were requested to re-write their CV on the spot.
 In addition, case officers use a technical language with the applicant during the procedure which makes communication even more difficult.
+Menedék Association points out that such request places illiterate applicants in a difficult situation as their applications are generally rejected.
+As the reason of rejection is not officially communicated (see above under ‘, Menedék Association only concludes from informal communications that the reason for rejection is the illiteracy of the applicant and the fact that they could not produce a hand-written CV.
+[4]

-According to the law,[4] the constitutional exam can be substituted by a certificate issued by an accredited school proving that the person had attended the programme equating to 8 years of elementary school.
+According to the law,[5] the constitutional exam can be substituted by a certificate issued by an accredited school proving that the person had attended the programme equating to 8 years of elementary school.
 Nonetheless as per the experience of HHC, in 2020 the government offices did not accept the certificate of one specific school that is considered to provide a lower quality educational programme by the authorities.
 Applicants presenting such certificates were instructed by the officers to take the constitutional exam.
 In the view of the HHC this practice is unlawful as the mentioned school is accredited in Hungary and there is no legal basis for such a rejection for the certificate.
-Such practice was not reported in 2021 and 2022.
+Such practice has not been reported since 2021.

 Regarding the problem of authentication of foreign documents – the relevant obligation of the authentication is provided by Section 14(5)(a) Citizenship Act – a study on Hungarian nationalisation written by Gábor Gyulai, expert on naturalisation and statelessness procedures in Hungary points out the following: